IF YOU CAN’T MAKE IT BETTER THEN MAKE IT THE SAME!

 The real similarities (as opposed to self-similarities) between the office buildings are best seen in section.
 Underneath it all, it’s columns and slabs.
 Columns are on top of each other wherever they can be.
 Cores and atriums are vertical and identical.
 It reminds me of Chipperfield’s City of Justice in that any differences between the pieces are superficial and arbitrary.

 What was remarkable about the first wave of Post Modernism was how little it had to do with the insides of buildings.
-Apart from the chair-chimney collision at the Vanna Venturi House, all the PM action was on the outsides of buildings.
+Apart from the stair-chimney collision at the Vanna Venturi House, all the PM action was on the outside.
 PM had nothing new to say about how a building is configured or used.

 What we’re looking at here folks, is a new type of surface ornament where the ornament is the surface itself.
 Elephant in the room, etc.